-Currently Rushcliffe has reached 'achieving' We want to remove discrimination on the grounds under the local government equality framework of: and we want to embed the requirements of Age Equality Act 2010 in all that we do.
-Equality impact Disability assessments will continue to be a theme in our Gender reassignment four-year-plan to ensure all actions and decisions Marriages and civil partnerships (but only in will be made mindful of our diverse community and our impact on them and our staff.
-We are respect of eliminating unlawful discrimination) aware of our demographics.
-Rushcliffe is a largely Pregnancy and maternity affluent area, with educated, high-earning people Race - this includes ethnic or national origins, living here.
-People are long-lived and generally Colour or nationality prosperous and lead a relatively healthy lifestyle.
-Religion or belief Rushcliffe is also a safe place to live and on most • indices we rate as not deprived in most areas.
-Sex •
+Currently Rushcliffe has reached 'achieving' under the local government equality framework and we want to embed the requirements of Equality Act 2010 in all that we do.
+Equality impact assessments will continue to be a theme in our four-year-plan to ensure all actions and decisions will be made mindful of our diverse community and our impact on them and our staff.
+We are aware of our demographics.
+Rushcliffe is a largely affluent area, with educated, high-earning people living here.
+People are long-lived and generally prosperous and lead a relatively healthy lifestyle.
+Rushcliffe is also a safe place to live and on most indices we rate as not deprived in most areas.